ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_neural_networks.md

 - The single layer perceptron
 - The Multi Layer Perceptron
-- Activation functions in perceptrons
+- Activation functions in perceptron
-- Backpropagation in perceptrons
+- Backpropagation in perceptron
-- The theory of perceptrons
+- The theory of perceptron
 - Learning logical gates